aakarsh-1123/Surge/README.md

 ## LogReg3, SVM3 and RandomForest3

 Instead of splitting the dataset into training and testing data, I have used the dataframe of combustor1 for training and that of combustor2 for testing.
 Now for each algorithm - Logistic Regression, SVM, and Random Forest used the scikit learn inbuilt functions.
 Result-
 | Algorithm           | Accuracy | Precision | Recall | F1 Score |
 |---------------------|----------|-----------|--------|----------|
 | Logistic Regression | 0.746    | 0.812     | 0.632  | 0.713    |
 | SVM                 | 0.759    | 0.760     | 0.758  | 0.759    |
 | Random Forest       | 0.762    | 0.725     | 0.844  | 0.78     |

+## Combustor Independent model (Images_generation, CNN1, CNN2 and CNN3)

+Extracted time and pressure arrays from all the 4 datasets( noise and unstable datasets from each of the 2 combustors) and sliced them into many sub-arrays, each of them used for plotting pressure versus time values.
+All the plots are converted into images and saved in png format.
+Link for the image files of all the 4 datasets are given below:-
+Combustor1 Noise-
+Combustor1 Instability-
+Combustor2 Noise-
+Combustor2 Instability-

+###CNN1 -

 ## Repository Structure